discordjs/guide/guide/popular-topics/errors.md

 ### MessageEmbed field values may not be empty.

-In conjunction with the previous error, this error is the result of calling `MessageEmbed.addFields()` with a field object's `value` property as an empty string.
-You can use a zero width space if you would like this empty.
+In conjunction with the previous error, this error results from calling `MessageEmbed.addFields()` with a field object's `value` property as an empty string.
+You can use a zero-width space if you would like this blank.

 </branch>

 ### The messages must be an Array, Collection, or number.

-This error originates from an invalid call to `bulkDelete()`, make sure you are inputting a valid Array or Collection of messages or a valid number.
+This error originates from an invalid call to `bulkDelete()`.
+Make sure you are inputting a valid Array or Collection of messages or a valid number.

 ### Members didn't arrive in time.